 Each of the drawings have been placed at odd heights because the perspective lines of one align with the angles shown in another.

 It’s sort of obvious when you know what to look for, but the display would have strongly benefited from some thin lines on the walls showing the perspective angles rather than hiding them away in the booklet.
 Anyone who doesn’t pick up the booklet will miss out on a major aspect of the display.

-A odd video box is also here, with a slightly 2001 style video, and some rather fine historical books sitting in space age style cases can be found around the corner.
+An odd video box is also here, with a slightly 2001 style video, and some rather fine historical books sitting in space-age style cases can be found around the corner.